runxel/rhino-secrets/README.md

 ![red wiring picture](/img/red-wiring_2.png)

+### Old components
+There might be the need have an old component in your Grasshopper definition, be it due to exchange with someone who is still on Rhino 5 or whatever.
+Searching for the component but putting a `#` in front will yield those old components.

 ### Code in your editor of choice – Run in Grasshopper
 Right click into the GhPython component and choose "Show 'code' input parameter".
 Now using a "File path" primitive and the "Read File" component we can feed the python component with some external source code.
 ![code feed into python picture](/img/code_feed_python.png)